All the Shots

 4 Helpful / 0 Not

 Pros: Hole 1 and hole 10 play from a concrete area behind one of the main buildings.
 There is a sign stating the basic rules of the game, and that's it.
-No hole #'s or distances for these holes, which is odd, because all of the other tees (Concrete also) have hole # and distance painted on them.
+No hole #'s or distances for these holes, which is odd, because most of the other tees (Concrete also) have hole # and distance painted on them.
 (Some of the distances seem to be a little off though.)